-Homemade corn tortilla chips (or store-bought, if you’re in a pinch,) are sprinkled with sauteed chorizo – a spiced Mexican sausage – and shrimp, and two kinds of cheeses, then double layered and baked until melty.
-Topped with diced avocados and green onions to add freshness, then dunked into THE BEST PICO DE GALLO that ever existed, ahem, this dish is one you’ll remember for a long, long time afterwards.
-It is so good and easy – definitely a recipe you want to have handy for a football game when you don’t want to be spending all kinds of time in the kitchen whipping up snacks.
-One skillet, layer, bake, DONE.
+Homemade corn tortilla chips (or store-bought, if you’re in a pinch,) are sprinkled with sauteed chorizo and shrimp, and two kinds of cheeses, then double layered and baked until melty.
+Topped with diced avocados and green onions to add freshness, then dunked into THE BEST PICO DE GALLO that ever existed!
+Ahem, this dish is one you’ll remember for a long, long time.

 I always think of Pico de Gallo as the obligatory/unwanted condiment that comes in a little plastic cup when you order nachos or quesadillas at a restaurant, which I’ve never actually seen anybody use, but making it at home is an absolute revelation.
 How five ingredients come together to create such magic I’ll never understand, but the freshness it lends to each decadent, cheesy bite is just perfect.
-They are a match made in football food Heaven!
-Which, how do I get in there?! ;)
+They are a match made in football-watching-food heaven!

 Next get 7oz gluten-free Mexican Chorizo sizzling away in a skillet over medium-high heat.
 Chorizo is flavored with a bunch of bold spices including chiles, cumin, coriander, garlic, cloves, and cinnamon.
 It’s absolutely fantastic and can be found right in the regular grocery store.
 (Make sure your brand says gluten-free if you need it!)